-Arriving by ambulance does not automatically get you treatment any quicker.
-The hospital will triage you as if you have arrived independently.
+Arriving by ambulance does not mean you will get seen any quicker.
+The hospital will triage patients depending on their condition, regardless of how they arrive.

 ALTERNATIVES TO 999.

 If you want medical advice, but it is not an emergency, please try one of the below: